Sustainable House Holland Park 2025

 During 2014 we replaced old appliances (washing machine, dishwasher and dryer) with highly rated water and energy-efficient appliances.
 During 2019, we focused on growing an edible garden, developing a water-wise garden, and doubling our worm farm to keep up with composting additional fruit and vegetable peelings that accompany a flexitarian diet—good for the worms and good for our health.

-The thermal comfort of the house and the energy efficiency we’ve achieved will make it hard to leave Gill St, Holland Park, and we’re so glad we finally committed not to leave anytime soon.
+Sadly, in January 2024 we relented and installed airconditioning in the lounge–dining area.
+Yes the planet is warming and so was the house, despite all innovations to cool the house naturally.
+The thermal comfort of the house and the energy efficiency we’ve achieved will make it hard to leave Gill St, Holland Park, and we’re so glad we finally committed not to leave before 2026.

 Ask questions about this house